tcho6319/JGibson-Portfolio/documents/design-journey.md

   - **Need**
     - Client wants to filter gallery images the way they are currently filtered on her website.
 Filtering helps the target audience by making it easier to find the type of art they are looking for.
   - **Design Ideas and Choices**
-    - We will have four separate galleries for her 4 different styles - outdoor, portraits,  illustration, and personal.
+    - We will include four albums for her 4 different styles that are carried over from her previous website - outdoor, portraits,  illustration, and personal.
-    - We will create buttons for the 4 different styles to help filter the gallery.
+    - We will create buttons for the albums to help filter the gallery.
   - **Rationale**
-    - The target audiences will likely have 1/4 styles in their mind when visiting the client's website, so we will make it simple for them to find the type of art they're looking for.
+    - The target audiences will likely have a certain style in their mind when visiting the client's website, so we will make it simple for them to find the type of art they're looking for.
     - Since the target audience would be working professionals or local people/galleries, they may be older and not want to bother with complicated filtering.
-Therefore, having buttons that in essence do a filter search specific to the 4 different style categories will aid in simple usability.
+Therefore, having buttons that in essence do a filter search specific to the album categories will aid in simple usability.

 - Target Audience Need
   - **Need**
     - Art Directors are busy filtering through different artists for children's illustrations.
 They will have to work through a high volume of applicants in a limited amount of time.
     - Local people or galleries that may want to showcase or purchase certain art pieces may already want a specific type of piece, and they may not have the time to go through the client's whole gallery of works.
   - **Design Ideas and Choices**
     - We will include an additional element to the search bar for the gallery so that the user can look up a keyword in the description field.
-For example, if a user entered "underwater" because they wanted to see if the client did any underwater pieces to see her technique (maybe for art directors) or if they specifically wanted to showcase or purchase an underwater piece, any pieces that have the word "underwater" in the description will show up in the search results.
+For example, if a user entered "underwater" because they wanted to see her technique (maybe for art directors) or if they specifically wanted to showcase or purchase an underwater piece, any pieces that have the word "underwater" in the description will show up in the search results.
-    - If there are no pieces that correspond to the search term, then there will be a message that directs the user to a contact form to show that the client would be willing to work with the user to create the style of work the user was looking for.
     - We will allow the user to flip through single image views of all search results (if a search was made) or all works (default).
   - **Rationale**
     - The text input field for a keyword search in addition to the tag search will further expedite the process of browsing for the busy target audiences.
 Since the purpose of the site is to engage the target audience's interest in the hopes of encouraging contact between the client and the target audience, adding this convenient way to filter the gallery would be helpful for busy users.
-    - Adding a message that directs the target audience to a contact form in case there are no search results for the keyword search further helps maintain contact between the client and the target audience.
-Since the client is using this site to get projects, it would be in her best interest to redirect the target audience to an alternative of reaching out to her directly if they want to view a specific style of art rather than simply showing that she does not have the work.
     - Flip through single image views: By having buttons on the left and right side of a single image view, a user can look through the single image views of search results or the whole gallery quickly without having to go back to the grid form and clicking on the next piece to see it in single image view.

 Target Audience Need for Local People and Galleries